 Articles & Essays

-The California Law Review is no longer reviewing submissions.
-We will re-open for submissions in February 2018.
+The California Law Review is currently reviewing submissions!
 Please visit www.californialawreview.org for more information.

 If you have any questions, please send them to email@example.com.
 Thank you.

 The California Law Review publishes Articles, Essays, and Book Reviews.
 We accept submissions via the online submissions service Scholastica.

 - Articles should be between 20,000 to 35,000 words (including footnotes).

 - Essays and Book Reviews should be 25,000 words or less.
 We may consider submissions of up to 35,000 words.